Updated: May 2026

-— High-yield savings accounts offer 4.00–5.00% APY in 2026 — significantly better than traditional savings.
+— High-yield savings accounts offer 4.00–5.00% APY in 2026 — significantly better than the national average of 0.38%.

 — Money market accounts provide similar rates plus check and debit access — but often require higher minimum balances.